Hartvi/ChipChallengers/README.md

 - `+` find out why the physics timing makes wheels speed up cars differently

 ### Done
+- `+` when deleting characters in input boxes, ignore all other input listeners
+  - already began in chip panel
 - `+` disable adding other chips to cowls
 - `+` remove cowl collider
 - `+` stop the camera shaking - e.g. when flying the plane the camera shakes back and forth every frame